India auditor warns of multi-billion dollar losses on coal, airport deals

 It said Reliance, controlled by billionaire Anil Ambani, gained 290 billion rupees ($5.2 billion) in undue benefit from the government decision.

-The federal auditor also pulled up the government for what it said was unduly favoring the GMR Infrastructure Ltd (GMRI.NS) led consortium that was awarded the contract for the upgrade of the international airport in New Delhi in 2006.
+The federal auditor also pulled up the government for what it said was unduly favouring the GMR Infrastructure Ltd led consortium that was awarded the contract for the upgrade of the international airport in New Delhi in 2006.

-The Delhi International Airport (DIAL) joint venture of GMR Group, Airports Authority of India, Germany's Fraport (FRAG.DE) and Malaysia Airports Holdings Berhad (MAHB.KL), has a mandate to develop, operate and maintain the airport for a term of 30 years extendable by another 30 years.
+The Delhi International Airport (DIAL) joint venture of GMR Group, Airports Authority of India, Germany's Fraport and Malaysia Airports Holdings Berhad, has a mandate to develop, operate and maintain the airport for a term of 30 years extendable by another 30 years.

 GMR Infrastructure's shares fell as much as 4.2 percent after the report was released.